|American Legion Auxiliary

-The Herbert Griffin American Legion Auxiliary met October 3, 2017 at 6:30 PM with 9 officers and 9 members present.
-President
+The Herbert Griffin American Legion Auxiliary met November 7, 2017 at 6:30 PM with 10 officers and 9 members present, with

 Pam Brown called the meeting to order, prayer was given by Chaplain Josephine Dye.
 The Pledge of Allegiance and Preamble were

 recited by all members.
-We did not sing.
+We sang “America the Beautiful”.

-The Unit 19 Charter was draped for past member: Lana Doughtery by President Pam Brown and Chaplain Josephine Dye in an
+The Unit 19 Charter was draped for past member: Ruth Peach by President Pam Brown and Chaplain Josephine Dye in an

 honorable and dignified manner.

-A motion was made by Edie Owston and seconded by Jane Norton and unanimously carried on the floor to accept the minutes
+A motion was made by Jane Norton and seconded by Edie Owston and unanimously carried on the floor to accept the minutes

 A motion was made by Josephine Dye and seconded by Anita Jo Foster to except the financial report prepared by Unit 19